buildLittleWorlds/career-power-skills-and-AI/my-example.md

 ## Meet Moose

-Moose graduated in 2022 and is hard at work building out writing projects and online content for the career he wants for himself as a blog writer and perhaps a technical writer or  journalist.
-Moose grew up in Nigeria and moved to the United States as a high school student.
-He studied creative writing and philosophy as an undergraduate and is attempting to bridge his background living in Nigeria with his current interests in philosophy, creativity, political theory, writing, and content creation.
+Moose graduated in 2022 with a major in creative writing and philosophy.
+He's pretty obsessed with exploring as many world-building ideas and frameworks for creating things.
+He works part-time as a technical writer and has started a blog to explore his world-building interests.
+He hopes to combine his technical writing work with content creation and build resources for creative people of all sorts.
+So far, he's not sure how to monetize all this, so the blog is the starting point for career explorations.

 Moose is also one of those people whose life was transformed in November of 2022 (just a few months after graduating) by the dropping of Chat-GPT into his world as a content creator.
 Suddenly, these new AI tools threatened to do most of what he planned to do using his own wits and creativity.
 He had a decision to make, whether to stand against these tools as an intrusion into the uniqueness of human creation and an economic disaster for anyone with writing and creative ambitions; OR to attempt to learn the tools and see how they could enhance his work.